MicrosoftDocs/dynamics365smb-docs/business-central/reports-bi-reporting.md

 ms.service: dynamics-365-business-central
 ---

-# Business Intelligence and Reporting Overview
+# Analytics, business intelligence, and reporting overview

 Small and mid-sized companies rely on built-in analytics and reporting capabilities they can use out-of-the-box to help keep track of their business. [!INCLUDE[prod_short](includes/prod_short.md)] supports common business processes as well as more complex processes for such organizations.
 Each of these processes includes reports and analytics tools.
 You can also do ad-hoc analysis directly from your home page.